 The gathered believers were in complete unison as they “raised their voices together in prayer.”
 This doesn’t mean they recited a memorized prayer.
 Rather, when the Bible tells us they raised their voices together, it speaks of their unity in Spirit and agreement.
 Most likely, one or several men prayed and the entire congregation agreed in affirmations with the one praying for the group.

-As believers pray alongside one another, it is powerful to sincerely speak in agreement with words such as, “Amen;” “Yes, Lord;” “Let it be so, Father;” etc. while another prays.
+As believers pray alongside one another, it is powerful to speak in sincere agreement with words such as, “Amen;” “Yes, Lord;” “Let it be so, Father;” etc. while another prays.
 This is one way of praying in agreement.

 Jesus said, “If two of you on earth agree about anything you ask for, it will be done for you by my Father in heaven” (Matt.
 18:19).